If you’re on a baby budget you might be wondering what you don’t need to buy for your new baby.

 (This post contains affiliate links.
 All opinions, as always, are my own.)

-I really wanted to have a bassinet for my last baby, Juliana, because I love having my babies in my room for the first few months.
+I really wanted to have a bassinet for my second baby because I love having my babies in my room for the first few months.

 3. Changing Pad/Table

 With both babies I have never or rarely used a changing/pad or table.
 Most of the time they get a quick change in their crib, on my bed, or on the floor.
 I have a changing pad with the cutest pink cover for my baby that we never use.

 A better option, for me at least, is a cute low cost changing mat that can be used for messy changes and on the go.

 4. Fancy Diaper Trash Can